-If you are worried about your pet’s dental health, schedule a free dental consult with one of our veterinarians.
-During that consult, they will examine the oral cavity, and determine if your pet is in need of dental care.
-Should the veterinarian determine that any care is needed, we will offer $40 off a dental cleaning if it is scheduled within 30 days of our recommendation.
+We feel that dentistry is very important to overall health, so instead of offering a dental month special, we try to focus on dentistry every month of the year.
+We know some of our clients are used to having dental specials once or twice a year, but because we believe so strongly in ensuring your pet is healthy in every aspect possible, we switched things up a bit.
+If you are worried about your pet’s dental health, schedule a free dental consultation with one of our veterinarians.
+During that consult, the veterinarian will examine the mouth, and determine if your pet is in need of dental care.
+Should the veterinarian determine that any care is needed, we will offer $40 off a dental cleaning if it is scheduled within 30 days of the recommendation.

 The most effective way to protect your pet from dental disease is through professional cleanings.
 We perform thorough cleanings, including the area beneath the gums that you can’t see or access at home.